Spring 2020 classes have resumed online.Please visit

-Start a new career in eye care as a certified ophthalmology assistant.
+Start a new career in eye care as an ophthalmic assistant.

 Looking to earn more?
-A career as an ophthalmology assistant can start you on the path to a great career in health care.
+A career as an ophthalmic assistant can start you on the path to a great career in health care.